 We seem to have had a spate of ridiculously cheap pork on offer at our local supermarket recently.
 We buy most of our meat from one of a couple of very fine butchers we have locally.
 Nevertheless, even when you are not looking to buy a leg of pork, if it is offered to you at £2 per kg, there is a real need to go and look for a recipe.
 I am always a little cautious of expecting too much from inexpensive meat and so this African inspired spiced pork recipe from my friend Julie from Meat Smoke Fire Ltd seemed a perfect way of using this leg of pork.
 The spicing inspiration is African and by using a ready made Harissa mix as the basis for the marinade is very straightforward and would cover any slight blandness that you may suspect with commercial supermarket pork.
 Equally, whilst this is a roasted dish, the basting of the meat with the lemon and wine stock adds an element of a ‘braise’ and would hopefully add some tenderness to the meat.

-To make the marinade the herbs and spices (oregano, caraway seeds, cumin seeds, marjoram and turmeric) were ground in a mortar with 1tsp of course sea salt.
+To make the marinade the herbs and spices (oregano, caraway seeds, cumin seeds, marjoram or savory, turmeric) were ground in a mortar with 1tsp of course sea salt.
 This was then added to 3 crushed cloves of garlic, 2tbsp of ready made Harissa and 60ml of olive oil to make a paste.
 We took the skin off the pork but left as much of the fat in place as possible.
 The meat was then slashed to make 8-10 deep cuts and the paste was rubbed all over the meat and into the slits.
 The meat was then covered and left to marinade at room temperature for an hour or so.